Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

-It’s an interesting take on the tragic hero and I enjoyed the story, even if the writing wasn’t the most amazing aspect of the story.
+It’s an interesting take on the tragic hero and I enjoyed it, even if the writing wasn’t the most amazing aspect of the experience.

-I enjoyed the story and that’s the most important aspect of Star Wars to me.
+Overall, I enjoyed the story and that’s the most important aspect of Star Wars to me.
 It’s a great story even if the execution isn’t perfect.
-It’s a memorable story that Star Wars fans have been divided on, but it’s still an interesting story.
+It’s a memorable story that Star Wars fans have been divided on, but it’s still an interesting one.

 "Star Wars Episode III: Revenge of the Sith" - Trailer